 Welcome to NCI Caister lookout station.

-The NCI watchroom occupies the former Lifeboat Station look-out by kind invitation of the Independent Caister Volunteer Lifeboat Service.
+The NCI watchroom occupies the former Lifeboat Station look-out by kind invitation of the independent Caister Volunteer Lifeboat Service (CVLS).
 The Station was initially opened in 2011 and formally, in 2012, by the local BBC television journalist and broadcaster, Susie Fowler-Watt.

-The station at Caister is unique amongst NCI look-outs in that it is situated within operational lifeboat facilities as opposed to redundant Coastguard watchstations or other buildings more usually taken up by the charity.
-That said, despite our unique location, we are no different to our NCI colleagues elsewhere; whilst we have a close working relationship with the independent Caister Lifeboat Service, we adhere to strict NCI protocols regarding the recording and reporting of incidents and we respond, as directed by HMCG, in our role as an integral part of the Search and Rescue community.
+The station at Caister is unique amongst NCI look-outs in that it is situated within operational lifeboat facilities as opposed to redundant Coastguard watchstations or other coastal buildings more usually taken up by the charity.
+That said, despite our unique location, we are no different to our NCI colleagues elsewhere; whilst we have a close working relationship with CVLS, we adhere to strict NCI protocols regarding the recording and reporting of incidents and we respond, as directed by HMCG, in our role as an integral part of the Search and Rescue community.

 Access is via the Coastal Car Park on Beach Road or via Tan Lane footpath